Despina Storch: Early life and travels

-Born in Istanbul to a Phanariote Greek family, Despina married Frenchman Paul Storch when she was 17 years old.
+Born in Istanbul to a Phanariote Greek family of German and Bulgarian descent, Despina married Frenchman Paul Storch when she was 17 years old.
 Though they later divorced, their former marriage created a peculiar situation due to Paul's service in the French army while his ex-wife was suspected of spying for France's enemies.

 Several factors led American authorities to suspect that Madame Storch was a spy.
 She traveled the capitals of the world frequently changing her name: "In Paris, for instance, she was known as Madame Nezie; in Madrid and London as Madame Hesketh; in Rome as Madame Davidovitch; at the New York Biltmore, in New York, as Madame Despina, and at the Shoreham, in Washington, as the Baroness de Bellville."
 That last name, "Baroness de Bellville", was used because she was accompanied almost everywhere by a mysterious Baron Henri de Beville (or de Bellville) in the last months before her arrest.

 Despina Storch was a frequent guest at parties due to her remarkable beauty, a fluency in French and her dancing skill.
 At many parties she had no difficulty getting in contact with military officers who served for Allied forces and ambassadors of countries engaged in the war.

 While in Madrid Despina Storch and the baron were noticed contacting German agents.
 After the couple became aware of the suspicions they quickly left Spain for Havana.